zjnolen/PopGLen/README.md

 [Snakemake's cluster support documentation](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) for information on how to adapt the profile for other HPC environments.

+#### Notes on resources

+As Rackham ties memory reservations to cpu reservations, the resource allocation for rules is mostly done through threads currently.
+In the future thread and memory resources will be more explicitly defined.

 ## Features

 Currently, the pipeline performs the following tasks: